joinpursuit/AC_4_Web/units/fundamentals/lessons/map_filter_reduce/map_filter_reduce.md

 ### Implementing the `map` function

-To make tranformations easier, let's implement a `map` method. `Map` takes a tranformation function as argument, applies it to each element in the source array, and returns the tranfromed array.
+To make transformations easier, let's implement a `map` method. `Map` takes a transformation function as argument, applies it to each element in the source array, and returns the transformed array.

 ```js
 Array.prototype.map = function(func) {